fridadwi/promo-card-instagram-filter-tutorial/README.md

 # ![list](tutorial_images/00_list.gif) Create a New Project

+Now that **Spark AR Studio** has been installed, let's start to make the filter.
-In this section, we will create a Filter project.
+In this section, we will create a **Filter project**.

 ![start project](tutorial_images/00_start.gif)